 The NYDFS will finalize the Revised Proposed Regulations following a second notice and public comment period.
 Comments on the Revised Proposed Regulations are due January 27, 2017.
 We encourage Regulated Institutions to check whether their cybersecurity policies, procedures and programs comply with the Revised Proposed Regulations’ requirements.

-For questions about the regulations or for assistance in ensuring compliance by March 1, 2017, please contact Jane Hils Shea.
+For questions about the regulations or for assistance in ensuring compliance by March 1, 2017, contact Michael Nitardy, or any other member of Frost Brown Todd’s Privacy & Data Security Team.